Kchaitanya30/Processing-Geographic-Data/Geo-processing ZIP Code Tabulation Area (ZCTA) Data to Add to the Massachusetts Geo-Database/README.md

 Purpose: To isolate polygons representing non-urbanized areas.

 Input Rows: mass_zctas_2010_aeac84_idty_ANGL_ETE
-Where: FID_new_england_urbanized_areas_2010_aeac84 is equal to -1
+- Where: FID_new_england_urbanized_areas_2010_aeac84 is equal to -1
-Outcome Description: Selects all rows where FID_new_england_urbanized_areas_2010_aeac84 equals -1, identifying polygons that represent non-urbanized areas.
+- Outcome Description: Selects all rows where FID_new_england_urbanized_areas_2010_aeac84 equals -1, identifying polygons that represent non-urbanized areas.

-Calculate Field:
+Tool: Calculate Field:
-Right Click on CNT_ETE_NURB and choose Calculate field Input table: mass_zctas_2010_aeac84_idty_ANGL_ETE
+Right Click on CNT_ETE_NURB and choose Calculate field
+- Input table: mass_zctas_2010_aeac84_idty_ANGL_ETE
-Use the selected records: 454
+- Use the selected records: 454
-Field Name: CNT_ETE_NURB
+- Field Name: CNT_ETE_NURB
-Expression:
+- Expression:
-Then in it select CNT_ETE_NURB = !CNT_ETE!
+- Then in it select CNT_ETE_NURB = !CNT_ETE!
 Outcome desciption: It populates all the values that are selected in the CNT_ETE to the CNT_ETE_NURB
 By this the Count of ETE collisions that occured inthe Non urban areas is acquired ** Use Switch in the Attribute table, it selects all the rows that are not -1, which means the polygons that are urbanized **